Skip to content

 Prompt API

-The package’s README covers install and the API table.
-This page is the conceptual overview of the core (vanilla) surface.
-The React adapter lives at @web-ai-sdk/prompt/react; see usePrompt and useSession.
+The package README covers installation and the API reference.
+This page explains the vanilla API.
+For React, see usePrompt and useSession.

 import { ask } from "@web-ai-sdk/prompt";